 When I finished my MBA, I was in one of the transition periods between jobs, meaning unemployment, but I’d been interviewing and was waiting on a call from a prospective employer – one of the dream jobs I’d been working towards all those years.
 The call finally came and the words he said pushed me beyond my threshold, once and for all: “We’ve decided to go with another candidate.”
 I was reeling!
 All that time and effort.
 All those years of work when I thought I was playing the game correctly, and it hadn’t gotten me anywhere but exhausted and out of shape.

 But I had finally turned the corner – this last breakdown was the change I needed to push me from a feeling of powerlessness to limitless strength and willpower.
 My decision to change began my journey to build myself according to what I wanted physically and professionally, a refusal to fit into a premade box.
 I became empowered with the realization that my years of study, sports education, and life experience weren’t for nothing.
 As a sports nutritionist and strength coach, I could use them to forge my own path, build myself back up, and help others.
-I combined my science background, years of training knowledge, and a retapped well of strength to create a personalized program designed for life – with all of its hardships, unexpected twists and turns, and accomplishments big and small.
+I combined my science background, years of training knowledge, almost 20 years of overcoming daily struggles by myself and a retapped well of strength to create a personalized program designed for life – with all of its hardships, unexpected twists and turns, and accomplishments big and small.

 With renewed determination, I dove into my own nutrition and training program, surpassing goal after goal, and began to pick up clients.
 One of the first: the woman who had given me everything, who’d carried me all those years.
 Six months into her program, my mother went to her doctor for a routine exam.
 When she walked in the door the doctor was shocked.
 Since her last visit, she’d lost 15 kilos and her cholesterol levels had returned to a normal range.
 “How did you do it?” he asked.
 “What’s gotten into you?”

 “My daughter’s gotten into me,” she said.